mVaibhavPrakash/Java-Learning/JVM Architecture.md

 3. **Target code generator**: Responsible for generating native code!
 4. **Profiler**: Responsible for finding the hot code!
 It finds which method is called multiple times.

+The JIT compiler is able to perform certain simple optimizations while compiling a series of bytecode to native machine language.
+Some of these optimizations performed by JIT compilers are data analysis, reduction of memory accesses by register allocation, translation from stack operations to register operations, elimination of common sub-expressions, etc.

+### How does just-in-time compilation work?

+Bytecode is an important feature in applications that help in cross-platform execution.
+Additionally, bytecode must be compiled and translated to a language a CPU can properly understand.
+However, how that bytecode is translated into a native language may have a large impact on the speed and performance of an application.
+To improve performance, JIT compilers will, at runtime, compile suitable bytecode sequences into machine code.
+The code is typically sent to a processor, where the code instructions are then carried out.
+When the same block of bytecode is needed again, the previously created object code will be used.
+Code that looks like it can be re-optimized is called "hot."
+Code can be monitored, and hot code paths can be created to optimize code, as opposed to having the same sequence of code be interpreted multiple times -- which may occur in other compiler types.
+With less chance of code being interpreted multiple times, there is less overhead, meaning faster execution speeds.
+This is why most implementations of JVM use JIT compilers.

 ## What are memory leaks?
 What are soft references?

 Memory leak is a scenario that occurs when objects are no longer being used by the application,